 Tamales last up to 5 days in the fridge and up to 6 months in the freezer.
 Make sure to wrap them in a sealable freezer bag, removing all the air.

-They are a taste of fall with a Mexican twist.
-Provecho!
+Serve them warm with a cup of Cafe de Olla and enjoy a taste of fall with a Mexican twist.

 Did you make this recipe?
 Please rate the recipe below!